 #6.
 Wicklow Gardens

-You can’t miss the famous gardens in Ireland’s ‘Garden County’ including
+As well as Powerscourt, you can’t miss the other famous gardens in Ireland’s ‘Garden County’ including

 - Mount Usher Gardens in Ashford